 The Royal Navy are also present every austral summer.
-HMS Protector is the Navy’s current ice patrol ship, which, as well as supporting the work of the UK Foreign and Commonwealth Office and BAS, carries out extensive hydrographic survey work and performs work in support of the Antarctic Treaty system and inspects stations, tourist vessels and fishing vessels.
+HMS Protector is the Navy’s current ice patrol ship, which, as well as supporting the work of the UK Foreign, Commonwealth and Development Office and BAS, carries out extensive hydrographic survey work and performs work in support of the Antarctic Treaty system and inspects stations, tourist vessels and fishing vessels.

 - Find out more about HMS Protector

 UK Antarctic Heritage Trust